 It is easier for IEEE 802 to support an “unmanaged” network, such as consumer Wi-Fi.

-3GPP networks provide more tools for subscriber management, and assume that active management.

 802 provides local networks that may be (but don’t have to be) connected into the Internet or other networks.

-Operator networks are focused on services for single devices, while IEEE 802 networks support and include multiple devices (networks of networks) – devices can communicate with each other as well as with other networks
+Public operator networks are focused on services for single devices, while IEEE 802 networks support and include multiple devices (networks of networks) – devices can communicate with each other as well as with other networks